Back Of The Ankle & Achilles Pain

 Severs disease

-• Pain and tenderness at the back of the heel which gets worse with exercise is the main symptom of this injury.
+• Pain and tenderness at the back of the heel, which worsens with activity

-• A lump or swelling at the back of the heel.
+• Swelling or a lump at the back of the heel

-• Squeezing the sides of the back of the heel will feel particularly tender.
+• Tenderness when squeezing the sides of the heel

 Advert